santosomar/becomingahacker/README.md

 This course is also helpful for those seeking certifications such as the Offensive Security Certified Professional (OSCP) Certification, CEH Practical, PenTest+, or the GIAC Penetration Tester (GPEN), this two-day training session is a great place to start.
 This live training can also help you if you want to start exploring the world of bug hunting and bug bounties.

+## Another Great GitHub Repository
+💥 https://hackerrepo.org - This repository is primarily maintained by Omar Santos (@santosomar) and includes thousands of resources related to ethical hacking, bug bounties, digital forensics and incident response (DFIR), artificial intelligence security, vulnerability research, exploit development, reverse engineering, and more.

 ### What you’ll learn and how you can apply it

 - Learn fundamentals of ethical hacking or security penetration testing